AbdulrahmanAlwabil/IS370_project/README.md

 ### You should have a Python environment set up (preferably a .venv folder).

 ## 2
-### Use *pip install -r requirements.txt* in IDE terminal.
+### Use *pip install -r requirements.txt* in IDE terminal to install required dependencies (libraries).

 ## 3
 ### You must configure the IP addresses & port numbers in the server & client.
 Here is how:
 #### During development, we used a Hamachi network so we can remotely test the app.
-In the client file (that is, client/client.py) you should find in the constructor of the Client class (line 10) 2 attributes that reflect the port and IP address, you can change the IP to "localhost" to use the app locally.
-Also, you must change it in the server.py file, you will find it below the imports directly (line 22).
+In the settings.py file, change the IP address & port number to 'localhost' and whatever free port number you have respectively (lines 3 & 4).

 ## 4
 ### After doing the three steps above, run server.py in a dedicated terminal (so the server runs and starts listening for new clients).